yairchu/yairchu.github.io/site/posts/what-is-oo.md

 }
 ```

+### Design patterns

+OOP design patterns are disappearing and being replaced with trivial code using new features, as demonstrated above with the listener pattern is being replaced by using function values.
+Likewise the visitor pattern was often used to emulate sum-types, and is getting replaced by built-in PL sum-types support.

 ### Inheritence

 Inheritence is a famous OOP concept which isn't commonly used in practice.
 As an example, Google's C++ style guide [recommends against using it](https://google.github.io/styleguide/cppguide.html#Inheritance).
 Given that modern OOP style avoids it, it doesn't belong in a modern description of OOP style.

-### Design patterns

-OOP design patterns are disappearing and being replaced with trivial code using new features.
-The listener pattern is being replaced by using function objects.
-The visitor pattern was often used to emulate sum-types, and is getting replaced by sum-types.